any626/php-engineering/project.md

 The column labeled LGD is the Last Game Day.
 Just keep it in mind.

 Write an RESTful API that is capable of:
+- /upload
   - Upload the file and build a local sqlite table from it.
+- /list
-- List all results
+  - List all results.
-  - Query params: filters (at least 2), sortable, output format
+  - Allows query params: filters (at least 2), sortable, output format.
+  - Default order must be by last updated (CRUD) date.
+- /top
+  - Outputs each team and their goal difference, in DESC order by the later.
 - CRUD operations on each entry Name field.
-- /top Outputs each team and their goal difference, in DESC order by the later

 *Must work with calls from any domain*

 *Front end is a plus*

 *JSON ouput is required, HTML is a plus*